 Vibration testing mimics the conditions that a product or structure might see during its lifetime while under a test environment.
-Used to ensure that products are robust and perform safely during operation or transit, vibration testing detects performance issues and potential failures before they start.
+Intended to ensure that products are robust and perform safely during operation or transit, vibration testing detects performance issues and potential failures before they start.

 It is usually distinguished on the basis of mechanical shock testing and its application for different periods which may vary from a few minutes to weeks.
-Moreover, in order to produce a defined vibration, we use electromagnetic vibration exciter (AKA a shaker).
+Moreover, in order to produce a defined vibration, we use electromagnetic vibration exciter (aka a shaker).
 This helps in converting electric signals into mechanical movements which are further controlled to maintain the vibration force or level as per specified standards.

 Why Vibration Testing?